akshita5458/CAR-PRICE-PREDICTION/README.md

 This will launch a web server, and you can access the application through the URL provided by Streamlit in your browser.

 Contributions to improve the model or enhance the application are welcome.
-Suggestions and improvements can be implemented by modifying the source code and updating the model.
+Feel free to contribute to this project by submitting pull requests or reporting issues.
+For major changes, please open an issue first to discuss what you would like to change.